+As the name suggests, a fixed-term contract (FTC) is an employment contract concluded for a limited period.
 The fixed-term contract must be drawn up in writing (on paper or electronically with a secure signature) and signed at the latest when you start work.
-If the end date of the contract is not mentioned, the contract is automatically considered to be of unlimited duration.
+The contract specifies the date on which it begins and the date on which it ends.
+If the end date of the contract is not mentioned, the contract is automatically considered to be of open-ended.